cs396-web-dev/spring2021/pages/_assignments/lab02.md

 We will use the database stored in this cluster in upcoming labs and homework assignments.
 Meanwhile, if you are curious about how to interact with MongoDB, take a look at their documentation on <a href="https://docs.mongodb.com/manual/crud/" target="_blank">CRUD operations​</a> (CRUD = "Create, Read, Update, & Delete").

 {:#step2}
-## II.
-Connect your server to MongoDB
+## V. Connect your server to MongoDB

 We will now be configuring our server from Homework 1 to connect to MongoDB.
 To configure your web server, please complete the following steps: